-- Because of the delicate nature of cotton, it’s best to wash it on its own separate from snagging items such as zips.
+- Because of the delicate nature of cotton, it’s best to wash it on its own, separated from snagging items such as zips

 - Whilst cotton can be washed at a low temperature, it’s best to avoid the quick wash cycles as the detergent isn’t given enough time to work.

 - Hanging your white sheets out to dry in the sunshine during the summer is a great way to give them a white boost.
 The sun works as a natural bleach.

 - As a general rule, hot washes can be damaging for your sheets and diminish their softness over time.

 - For lustrous cotton sateen sheets, always wash in cold water on a gentle cycle with a mild detergent.
 If you’re tumble drying or ironing them, use a low heat.

 - Cotton hemp blends are typically more durable, but it’s still important to wash on a gentle cycle to avoid unsightly fraying or shrinking.

 Air drying your sheets isn’t only good for the environment – the natural sunlight will do wonders for keeping your bed linen fresh.
 However, cotton bed sheets are suitable for tumble drying during those tricky winter months.

 If you're putting your washed bed linen straight onto your bed from the tumble dryer, put it on whilst warm and still ever so slightly damp.
 Watch as the creases smooth themselves out whilst on the bed!